fltk/fltk/README.CMake.txt

 which builds in verbose mode, so you can see all the compile/link commands.

-Hint: if you intend to build several different versions of FLTK, e.g. a Debug and a Release version, or multiple libraries with different ABI versions or options, then use subdirectories in the build directory, like this:
+Hint: if you intend to build several different versions of FLTK, e.g. a Debug and a Release version, or multiple libraries with different ABI versions or options, or cross-compile for another platform we recommend to use subdirectories in the build folder, like this:

     mkdir build
     cd build